DiogoMelo08/Data-Mining-Project/README.md

 Each Notebook contains a important part of our project:

-EDA and Preprocess
+1. EDA and Preprocess.
-KMEANS & HC
+2. KMEANS & HC.
-SOM & HC
+3. SOM & HC.
-Report including Marketing Strategies and Sugestion for the Company.
+4. Report including Marketing Strategies and Sugestion for the Company.

 Our final decision after merging perspectives was the last notebook (SOM) as it provided a much better Silhoutte Score compared with the Kmeans.